duolingo logo

 Duolingo Discount

-Duolingo sometimes offers discount pricing around holidays like Christmas and New Years.
+Duolingo sometimes offers discount pricing around holidays like Christmas and New Year’s.
 There is also a family plan that allows six members to use a Duolingo account for $119.99/year.
-This makes it cheaper than the regular yearly plan if there are two or more people in your family that want to sign up.
+This makes it cheaper than the regular yearly plan if there are two or more people in your family who want to sign up.

 Duolingo Free Languages